County Borough of Salford

 Salford was, from 1844 to 1974, a local government district in the county of Lancashire in the northwest of England, covering the city of Salford.
 It was granted city status in 1926.

 History

 Free Borough and Police Commissioners

 In about 1230, the vill of Salford, Lancashire, was created a free borough by charter granted by Ranulph de Blondeville, 4th Earl of Chester.
 The borough's government was in the hands of a borough-reeve and portmote court.
 The reeve was elected by the burgesses at large, while the head of the Molyneux family of Sefton presided over the court as hereditary steward of the Hundred of Salford.

-In 1791 the first modern local government was established in the area, when the Manchester and Salford Police Act created commissioners to administer the two towns.
+The first modern local government was established in the area when the Manchester and Salford Police Act 1792 (32 Geo.
+3. c.
+69) created commissioners to administer the two towns.
 In 1843 the inhabitant householders petitioned the Privy Council for a charter of incorporation under the Municipal Corporations Act 1835 The charter was granted on 16 April 1844, and the Municipal Borough of Salford came into existence on 1 November.